 “I’m passionate about seeing new patients and getting their treatment started on the right foot.”

 Although he grew up in southern California, Dr. Lawler discovered during his training that he really enjoyed having four distinct seasons.
-Marshfield Clinic was a good fit for him, not only because of its northern climate but because it offered a sufficient patient base to support his subspecialty.
+Marshfield Clinic Health System was a good fit for him, not only because of its northern climate but because it offered a patient base to support his subspecialty.

-He earned his medical degree from the University of Illinois College of Medicine.
-He completed his residency in neurology at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire, and a fellowship in neuro-oncology at Massachusetts General Hospital with Harvard Medical School in Boston.
+He earned his medical degree from the University of Illinois College of Medicine in Peoria.
+He completed his residency in neurology at Dartmouth-Hitchcock Medical Center in Lebanon, New Hampshire and a fellowship in neuro-oncology at Massachusetts General Hospital with Harvard Medical School in Boston.

 He enjoys running with his friends in marathons, and brewing beer with hops and barley grown at his home.
 He looks forward to opening the brewery, No Safe Amount, with those same crazy running friends someday soon.